nicolas-miari/Cocoa-Custom-About-Window/README.md

 In this demo, I have changed the appearance of the window to "Vibrant Dark", much like e.g., the [Pixelmator](http://www.pixelmator.com) app.

+###How to use it in your projects

+1. Copy the following files into your project:

+    - AboutWindowController.h
+    - AboutWindowController.m
+    - AboutWindow.xib

+    (If you wish to further customize the information displayed in the About window, Add extra subviews to the xib and define the corresponding outlets in the window controller class.
+You will need to configure those views with whatever information you wish to display, inside the method `-windowDidLoad`)

+2. Go to your project's AppDelegate implementation file and add this line near the top:

+        #import "AboutWindowController.h"

+3. Still in the AppDelegate implementation file, add the following method:

+        - (IBAction) about:(id)sender {
+        // Show the window:
+        [[AboutWindowController defaultController].window orderFront:self];
+        }

+4. Go to the xib file that contains your app's main menu (by default named "MainMenu.xib")

+5. Select the "About..." menu item.

+6. In the Connections Inspector (section: "Sent Actions"), remove the action that is set by default (`orderFrontStandardAboutPanelWithOptions:`).

+7. Control-drag from the (now empty) action slot all the way to the xib file's "First Responder" placeholder, and in the list that pops up, choose the action named `about:` (this is the method that you defined in step 3).

+8. Build and run.